algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0x65
 - Pops: *... stack*, {uint64 A}, {[]byte B}
 - Pushes: uint64, any
-- read from application A global state key B => {0 or 1 (top), value}
+- read from application Txn.ForeignApps[A] global state key B => {0 or 1 (top), value}.
+A is specified as an account index in the ForeignApps field of the ApplicationCall transaction, zero index means this app
 - LogicSigVersion >= 2
 - Mode: Application

-params: application id, state key.
+params: application index, state key.
 Return: value.
+Application index is

 ## app_local_put